jellyfin-archive/jellyfin-desktop/README.md

 Q: Where can I find the settings of Jellyfin Desktop?

-A: The settings for jellyfin desktop, including the server URL that is entered on the first launch, are stored in the following folders:
+A: The settings for Jellyfin Desktop, including the server URL, are stored in the following folders:

 - ~~%APPDATA%/Jellyfin Theater on Windows~~ (outdated)